In this document:

 To start translating a string, double-click on the one you want to translate from the table.

-The row will expand and you’ll now see a text box where you can enter your translation.
-When you’re done, just click suggest.
+The row will expand, and you’ll now see a text box where you can enter your translation.
+When you’re done, you can just click suggest.

 Refreshing the Language Pack

-If your language is already listed in our SSA Translation settings, all you have to do now is go back to the settings and refresh.
+Now that you’ve added your translations, all you have to do now is go back to the settings and refresh.